Pepe (footballer, born 1983) facts for kids

 In the 2013–14 season, Pepe had a personal career high number of goals scored and appearances made for Real Madrid, making 11 appearances in their La Decima winning campaign in the 2013-14 UEFA Champions League.
 Carlo Ancelotti, the Real Madrid manager at the time, spoke of his importance saying, "We're more assured with him.
 He gives us confidence, personality and he helps the other players; he is very important for them."
 In the 2015–16 season, Pepe made nine appearances in the UEFA Champions League and 31 appearances in all competitions.
 He started the match when the team won the Champions League final against Atlético Madrid in a penalty shoot-out at San Siro, Milan.

-In his last year playing for Real Madrid, Pepe had an injury-riddled season, in which he made 13 appearances, when Madrid won their 33rd La Liga and the 2016–17 UEFA Champions League, defeating Juventus in the final at Principality Stadium, Cardiff.
+In his last year playing for Real Madrid, Pepe had an injury-riddled season, in which he made 13 appearances, when Madrid won their 33rd La Liga and their twelfth UEFA Champions League title, defeating Juventus in the final at Principality Stadium, Cardiff.

 Beşiktaş